Battle of the Blinds Introduction

 People don’t talk about blind battles much and I don’t know why?
 Every round you have a decision to play from these positions and a reasonable amount of the time it’s just the two of you.

-How many times does it fold to the small blind and you pray he will give you a walk or you’re in the small blind and dreading raising but do it anyway?
+How many times does it fold to the small blind and you pray he will give you a walk?
+Or you’re in the small blind and dreading raising but do it anyway?

-- People always assume you are stealing in blind battles
+- People always assume you are stealing in blind battles.

 Now we have some basic facts and assumptions, we can adjust our strategy accordingly.

-Playing from the Small Blind
+Playing From The Small Blind

-As people often think we will be stealing; we need to be more straightforward.
-Our strategy for playing in the small blind will be to win the pot, what is the best way to accomplish this?
+As people often think we will be stealing; we need to be more straightforward, especially on sites like GG Poker ( get a GGpoker promo code before playing).
+Our strategy for playing in the small blind is obviously to win the pot…But what is the best way to accomplish this?

-Playing from the Big Blind
+Playing From The Big Blind